matjazv/ds18b20/README.md

 # Library for single or multiple temperature sensor(s) DS18B20 with alarm support on ESP32
 # Usage
-In both examples sensor data pin is connected to GPIO15 on ESP32.
+In both examples sensors data pin is connected to GPIO15 on ESP32.

 #### Single DS18B20: ####